eugbomeh/eugbomeh/README.md

 - 🌱 I’m currently learning everything data and agile related
-- 👯 I’m looking to collaborate with other content Data EngineerS
+- 👯 I’m looking to collaborate with other Data Engineers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: